 Treating a Concussion After a Car Accident

 The first step to getting treatment for a concussion is undergoing a proper diagnosis.
-Your doctor will likely conduct a neurological examination, which checks your vision, hearing, strength, sensation, balance, coordination and reflexes.
+Your auto injury doctor will likely conduct a neurological examination, which checks your vision, hearing, strength, sensation, balance, coordination and reflexes.
 Those with severe symptoms, such as severe headaches, seizures, unrelenting vomiting or symptoms that continue to get worse, may undergo an MRI or other diagnostic imaging tests.

 Once your concussion from a car accident is diagnosed by a physician, treatment will likely vary and be tailored to your unique situation.
 However, most doctors will prescribe rest — which can include abstaining from any sports, reducing your school or workload, avoiding screens, reading and more.
 Medication may be prescribed, or other treatments may come into play if your injury is more severe.